 A. Existing Georgia law already creates certain enrollment preferences.
 For instance, twins are given a statutory right to be enrolled in schools with their siblings, consistent with local policies.
 HB 251 should be construed in light of this and other existing law.
 As a result, districts may determine enrollment priorities, provided they do so in accordance with the provision of the HB 251.

-Q. How are student athletes treated if they transfer under HB-251?
+Q. How are student athletes treated if they transfer under HB 251?

 A. Any student transferring under this law shall be subject to the eligibility requirements of the Georgia High School Association.
 School districts should clearly communicate with parents regarding student athletic eligibility before transfer decisions are finalized.